Let us begin with a number that should stop every conversation in America. Yet it provokes only silence, deflection, or rehearsed outrage.

 What the Exceptions Prove

-Raj Chetty — the Harvard economist whose work on economic mobility is the most comprehensive data set on American opportunity ever assembled — found something that should have been a headline in every newspaper but was buried in an academic paper:
+Raj Chetty — the Harvard economist whose work on economic mobility is the most complete data set on American opportunity ever assembled — found something that should have been front-page news everywhere but was buried in an academic paper.

 Black children raised in two-parent households in middle-income neighborhoods have economic mobility outcomes comparable to white children in similar circumstances.
 The gap narrows dramatically — in some measures, it disappears — when family structure is held constant.